Nicelin-0/GDG-RAG-Demo/README.md

 # The Vault App

+New Features Added:
+✅ File Deletion from Sidebar: Users can now delete uploaded files directly from the sidebar for convenience.
+✅ Metadata Display for Uploaded Files: View detailed metadata (like file name, size, etc.) for each uploaded file.
+✅ Context Preview Feature: Get a preview of the content from your uploaded files before querying, improving the user experience.
+✅ Multi-file Querying: You can now query multiple files at once, making it easier to handle large datasets.
+✅ Interactive Chat UI Improvements: Enjoy a smoother chat experience with additional features, including thumbs up/down buttons for user feedback on assistant responses.
+✅ Dynamic User Avatars: Upload a custom avatar image in the sidebar, which will appear next to your messages, making the chat more personalized.

 ## Demo for [Build with AI - A Hands-On Introduction to Retrieval Augmented Generation (RAG)](https://gdg.community.dev/events/details/google-gdg-on-campus-heriot-watt-university-dubai-dubai-united-arab-emirates-presents-build-with-ai-a-hands-on-introduction-to-retrieval-augmented-generation-rag/) @ Google Developer Group - Heriot-Watt University, Dubai

 View the UI of the live app at [VaultApp](https://vaultapp.streamlit.app) <br>